Magik One: First Flight

 Magik One: First Flight is the first album in the Magik series by trance artist DJ Tiësto, released in September 1997 in the Netherlands.
-It was re-released in 2001.
 As with the rest of the Magik series, the album is a live turntable mix.

-This album and its three sequels became infamous after it occurred that Tiësto and his record company illegally used Patrick Woodroffe's paintings for covers.
+In 2000, this album and its first three sequels were re-released with new sleeves due to the unauthorized use of Patrick Woodroffe's artwork.